 Focus and Scope

 Canadian Food Studies / La Revue canadienne des études sur l’alimentation is the open-access, online journal of the Canadian Association for Food Studies.
-The journal’s peer-reviewed articles and commentaries, as well as visuals and voices from the field, collectively illuminate multiple dimensions of the Canadian foodscape.
-As diverse and entangled as the subject of food itself, CFS/RCÉA provides a critical resource to those interested in the myriad ways in which humans, food, and the natural and built environments come to construct one another.
-Readers will discover not only historical and contemporary perspectives, but also a sense of the emergent transformations and rich complexities that are expressed through food in Canadian lives, livelihoods, art and politics.
-Overall, CFS/RCÉA serves as a point of crossings and connections between food communities, resulting in partnerships that challenge disciplinary boundaries and inspire new frontiers of thinking.
+The journal’s peer-reviewed publications are as diverse and entangled as the subject of food itself, providing critical perspectives on the ways in which humans, food, and the natural and built environments construct one another.
+As a whole, the journal represents how food serves as a point of connection among communities of thought and practice, challenging disciplinary and sectorial boundaries, and inspire new frontiers of thinking.

 Peer Review Process

-The views of our authors are their own and do not necessarily represent the views of Canadian Food Studies.
+The views of our contributors are their own and do not necessarily represent those of Canadian Food Studies.
 Authors are solely responsible for all content submitted.
-By submitting a manuscript to Canadian Food Studies, authors assume full legal liability for any and all matters which may arise due to the publication of their content (i.e., plagiarism, libel, slander, data falsification, etc.).
-Canadian Food Studies also does not assume any liability for content on web sites which link to this site.
+By submitting material to Canadian Food Studies, contributors assume full legal liability for any and all matters which may arise due to the publication of their content (e.g., plagiarism, libel, slander, data falsification, etc.).
+Canadian Food Studies also does not assume any liability for content on web sites which link to or from this site.

 Sources of Support